NexPlayer/Android-SDK/advanced.md

 #### native int reconnectNetwork()

-This method allows NexPlayer™ to reconnect to the media server in the case of streaming content.
+This method allows NexPlayer to reconnect to the media server in the case of streaming content.

-It allows NexPlayer™ to reconnect to a media server when network conditions may have closed a connection.
+It allows NexPlayer to reconnect to a media server when network conditions may have closed a connection.

 > **Warning** This is only supported in HLS, DASH, SmoothStreaming and PD streaming content.